 Calder, Lendol.
 “Uncoverage: Toward a Signature Pedagogy for the History Survey.”
 The Journal of American History (March 2006): 1358-1370.

 Pace, David.
 "The Amateur in the Operating Room: History and the Scholarship of Teaching and Learning.”
 American Historical Review (October 2004): 1171-1192.

 Seixas, Peter, and Tom Morton.
 The Big Six Historical Thinking Concepts.
 Toronto: Nelson Educators, 2012.

 Wineburg, Sam.
-“On the Reading Historical Texts: Notes on the Breach Between School and Academy” American Educational Research Journal 28:3 (Fall 1991): 495-519.
+“On the Reading of Historical Texts: Notes on the Breach Between School and Academy.”
+American Educational Research Journal 28:3 (Fall 1991): 495-519.